 Fun follows on Twitter

-A simple way to find inspiration and advice is by following some phenomenal women leaders on Twitter.
+A simple way to find inspiration and advice is to follow some phenomenal women leaders on Twitter.
 Here are a few powerhouses suggestions; they’re helpful, confident, honest, and real.

 Salesforce Essentials helps you find more customers, win their business, and keep them happy so you can grow faster than ever.
 Learn more about our small business CRM solutions by following us on Twitter, LinkedIn, and Instagram.